-My two favorite cameras for street photography has always been my Ricoh GR II and my beloved Fujifilm x100f.
-So when I heard about the announcement of the Ricoh GR III I knew I had to get it, review it and let you guys know what I think about it.
+My three favorite cameras for street photography has always been my Ricoh GR II and my beloved Fujifilm x100f (Today, I shoot mostly with the versatile Fujifilm X-T3) But when I heard about the announcement of the Ricoh GR III I knew I had to get it, review it and let you guys know what I think about it.

 What’s new in the Ricoh GR III?